Sustainability-related disclosures

 The Investment Manager’s impact team uses multiple data sources through the assessment process (the assessment process for the fund is described below under “Due Diligence”):

-Most of the data provided by third parties are estimates, except where the issuer has reported data itself.
+We use multiple third-party data sources in our assessment.
 Based on our multi-lens approach, we aim to build the most complete picture of a company’s positive and negative impacts.
 This gives us a better understanding of the quality of the estimated data and of the data reported by the issuer itself.
+Most data provided by third parties are estimated, except where the issuer has reported data.
+The SDG-based net-positive impact and the Principal Adverse Impact indicators are mainly modeled and estimated by the Upright Project, when company-reported data is not available.

 All third-party data providers, including the Upright Project, have been chosen based on a data provider review.
-We carry out reviews of our third-party data providers regularly.
+We carry out reviews of and engage with our third-party data providers regularly.
 Key quality criteria we look at in our reviews include data coverage, transparency of data source (e.g., how an estimation has been calculated, company-reported data), and data metrics provided.

 Limitations to methodologies and data

-As with most data sources, the data modeled by the Upright Project have some inherent limitations.
-Due to the limited availability of underlying information and the nature of the indicators, the produced information intrinsically includes some inaccuracy.
-Upright Project continuously seeks to improve the accuracy of its indicators by using the best available information and the best available statistical methods for integrating information from different sources.
-Upright Project does not warrant the accuracy of the information, and shall not be liable for any direct or indirect damages related to the information it provides.
-The information provided in our reporting is reproduced with permission from Upright Project, and may not be redistributed without permission from Upright Project.
+As with most data sources, the data modeled by the Upright Project has some inherent limitations.
+Due to the limited availability of underlying company-reported information and the nature of the indicators, the produced information intrinsically includes some inaccuracy.
+The Upright Project continuously seeks to improve the accuracy of its indicators by using the best available information and the best available statistical methods for integrating information from different sources.
+The Upright Project does not warrant the accuracy of the information, and shall not be liable for any direct or indirect damages related to the information it provides.
+The information provided in our reporting is reproduced with permission from the Upright Project, and may not be redistributed without permission from the Upright Project.

 Due diligence